knjeru/gSchool_Exercises/_03_css/readme.md

 3. [push their work to Github][3]

 ### 1 of 3: CSS
 CSS uses HTML tags and attributes to style a web-page.
 The number of styles and the combination of their uses is both impressive and overwhelming.
-To give you a brief introduction the basics of CSS, please complete [Lesson 5: Getting to know CSS][11].
+To give you a brief introduction to the basics of CSS, please complete [Lesson 3: Getting to know CSS][11].
 To gain some interactive experience with CSS, please try [CSS Diner][12].

 With this knowledge of CSS, apply alternating color to the rows of movies in your result's page of IMDB.